FabienD/good-accounts/README.md

 ## Manage projects

-    - A register user can create a project.
+    - A register user can create a project, the user become the owner of the project.
-    - A register user can edit a project.
+    - The owner of a project can can edit a project.
-    - A register user can delete a project.
+    - The owner of a project can delete a project.
+    - The owner of a project can archive a project.
     - The owner of a project can add a friend to a project.
     - The owner of a project can remove a friend from a project.
     - The owner of a project can change the balance between project users.